dwjoyce/pythonbook/chapters/Slicing sequences.rst

     :width: 200 pt
     :align: center

-To "dip in" and fetch a single letter, we need to index the item as an offset from the start of the sequence.
+To "dip in" and fetch a single letter, we need to :term:`index` the item as an offset from the start of the sequence.
 To picture this, think of a hotel, like so:

 .. image:: /images/alien_pizza/hotel.pdf
     :height: 170 pt